We in the Kirk of Calder seek with God's help to encourage and give opportunity to all to grow together in faith and service.

 https://fb.watch/fPeiaQrUDx/

-Previous weekly services can be accessed here (If anyone can't access this the sermons are also available on DVD's- contact Eleanor Blair 01506 881302) Please Note - not all services are recorded
+Previous weekly services during the pandemic and the recovery can be accessed here (If anyone can't access this the sermons are also available on DVD's- contact Eleanor Blair 01506 881302) Please Note -services are no longer routinely recorded

-The Guild meet on the second and fourth Thursdays (Sept-Nov and Feb-April)- now in the afternoon at 2pm in the Glenalmond Hall
+The Guild meet (Sept-Nov and Feb-April) on the second and fourth Thursdays of these months - The meetings are held at 2pm in the Glenalmond Hall

 The Choral Highlights Choir meet on Wednesday evenings in the Church at 7:30pm New members welcome.
 Contact John Rankine 01506 880029